April 16 - 22, 2013

 The 2012 season saw Fagan named the first NACGC/W National Coach of the Year in program history after guiding the Buckeyes to a 10th-place NCAA finish.
 Under Fagan’s direction, Sarah Miller and Colleen Dean were named second team All-Americans and Miller garnered first team All-Big Ten honors for the second-consecutive season.
 The Buckeyes set a program-record team score 197.625 in a dual meet win against Denver as 14 individual career highs were set.
 In addition, Ohio State almost knocked off perennial power and No. 2 Oklahoma on Senior Day in Columbus, falling 196.825-196.700.

-In 2013, Fagan's 11th year overall in Columbus - the first two as an assistant coach and now nine as head coach, Ohio State notched a fourth-place finish at NCAA Regionals and saw Miller earn first team All-Big Ten honors and Aly Marohn and Melanie Shaffer garner second team laurels.
+In 2013, Ohio State notched a fourth-place finish at NCAA Regionals and saw Miller earn first team All-Big Ten honors and Aly Marohn and Melanie Shaffer garner second team laurels.
 Miller and Marohn each tied for the Big Ten Championship on balance beam and Miller and Shaffer went on to compete at the NCAA Championships in Los Angeles, Calif.

 The 2014 season was another success as Ohio State finished fourth at the NCAA Athens Regional.
 Miller and Shaffer were named first team All-Big Ten while Victoria Aepli was a second team All-Big Ten pick.